 Fuel injection service:

 Fuel injection service and fuel injector maintenance is as important as maintaining any other part of the vehicle.
-Clean fuel injectors and fuel injection systems will ensure engine reliability, longevity and proper performance.
+A clean fuel injection systems will ensure engine reliability, longevity and proper performance.

 The addition of ethanol to our fuels are causing some major problems and care has to be taken to ensure a good quality fuel stabilizer to be used when storing a vehicle or any gasoline based equipment for extended periods of time.